sceckert/Data-and-Culture-Fall-2024/_assignments/final-project-assignment-prompt.md

 For your final project reflection paper, you'll turn in your **project files** (eg. dataset, Jupyternotebook, link to a GitHub repository, etc) a **paper** (min.
 4-5 pages, maximum 15 pages) to accompany your project.

-For the project files, you should plan to turn in a **Jupyter notebook**(or link to a GitHub repo with a Jupyter notebook) along with any relevant data files.
-If you feel that a Jupyter notebook is not the best way to represent or carry out your project you should talk with your instructor about alternatives.
+For the project files, you should plan to turn in relevant data visualizations (or physicalization), other proejct doumentatation (like Jupyter notebook (or link to a GitHub repo with a Jupyter notebook), and any other relevant project documentation.

 In this **paper**, you might discuss:
 -  the argument you've developed about your findings